Sukhoi Su-9: Design and Development

 The Su-9 had a TsD-30 radar in the shock cone and was armed with four K-5 (AA-1 "Alkali") beam-riding air-to-air missiles.
 Like all beam-riders, the K-5 was so limited as to be nearly useless for air-to-air combat.
 With the K-5 later on being replaced with K-55/R-55 IR homing short range missiles.
 Unlike the Su-7 and later Su-15, Su-9 carried no cannon armament, although two fuselage pylons were reserved for the carriage of drop tanks.

+The PVO attached special non-jettisonable large-capacity ferry tanks for their initial ferry flights, and a conformal ventral tank was proposed in November 1959 (fitted to two external hardpoints in a similar way to the BF-110) but this idea was not implemented as the air force demanded an emergency jettison option.
+Early production airframes were very limited in their interception range, with a range of around 320-450 Km (200-280 Miles) for a target at 20,000 Meters (65,000 feet) with later production airframes having an increase in internal fuel capacity, resulting in a range of about 430 - 600 Kms (270-370 Miles).

 A two-seat trainer version designated Su-9U was also produced in limited numbers (about 50 aircraft).
 It received the NATO reporting name "Maiden."
 It had a full armament and radar system with displays in both cockpits, allowing trainees to practice all aspects of the interception mission.
 Still, because the second seat further reduced the already meager fuel fraction, it was not generally combat-capable.

 The Su-9 has been frequently mistaken for the MiG-21 due to the many similarities in design.
-The primary distinguishing features are the Su-9's size and its bubble canopy.
+The primary distinguishing features are the Su-9's larger size and its bubble canopy.